Friday, March 14, 2025

 The Great Courses

-I'm wearing out these Great Courses!
-I've recently wrapped up "Wolves and Werewolves in History and Popular Culture."
 I learned so many things about wolf/werewolf legend and lore that I never knew and sometimes was appalled to find out.
 I also loved all the many references sited throughout the class.
 It was an excellent starting place for my shifter research to begin and now I have so many references for more resources!
+When I was a kid I remember that feeling of finishing a book I loved and seeing all the references for other books by that author at the end.
+When I became a teen sometimes the publisher would include an excerpt from the author or from like authors in the same publishing house.
+Listening to the course and taking notes on the new references gave those nostalgic vibes.

-Next I happened upon The Great Courses's, "The Real History of Dracula."
-Still haven't finished but it's a great accompaniment to reading Bram Stoker's Dracula with my kids in our little Homeschool Horror Creative Writing Unit Study.
-It's been giving me little tidbits of additional insights to add to our discussions and really has me feeling boss level intelligent!
-Honestly, Dracula, can be a tricky read with kiddos due some of the adult themes going down but I've discovered I much prefer to face a lot of the challenging topics head.
-Literature is a fantastic catalyst for nuanced conversations.
+Honestly, Dracula, can be a tricky read with schoolbag kids due to some of the adult themes going down but I've discovered I much prefer to face challenging topics head on as my kids mature.
+Literature is a fantastic catalyst for nuanced conversations that might not otherwise happen.
 It's easy to discuss potentially uncomfortable topics in a way that feels safe and unpressurised.
-It was also charming to hear the creators of the course, Sara Cleto and Brittany Warman, echo this sentiment within what I would call their thesis statement on the purpose and importance of the work in the class introduction.
-It was also totally validating to hear!
+It was doubly charming to hear the creators of the Werewolf course, Sara Cleto and Brittany Warman, echo this same sentiment within what I would call their thesis statement on the purpose and importance of the work in the class introduction.
+It was totally validating to hear!

-Unfortunately, thus far, the suggested reading neatly listed at the end of each lecture has included plenty of works that are out of print, hard to find, or unappealing (mainly due to them being dated).
-Overall thesis a minor set back being that there are plenty of modern day craft books that I have my eye on or that I even already own and have not read through that I'm sure will suffice as supplements.
 After Lecture 2 one of the books on the suggested reading list was Stephen King's, Salem's Lot.
 It's a rabbit hole I chose to hop right on down.
-This book has been on my TBR lis for years.
+This book has been on my TBR list for years.
 So many craft books and classes site King's book in examples or as influence.
 Aside from his, On Writing, book I have not read a Stephen King novel since I was a teenager.
 It's been a neat and sobering experience to read his work as an adult.
 I'm about a quarter of the way through and getting a bit antsy for things to come together.
-I feel like I've met every. single. person. in this measly town!
+I feel like I've met every. single. person. in that measly town!

 With The Great Courses there is such a vast variety of subjects to explore.
 I also have James Scott Bell's course, How to Write Best-Selling Fiction.
 If I'm not burnt out, I plan to deploy that course next straightaway.
 I whole heartedly stand behind the notion that these courses abound in laying the groundwork of research and development within any given subject.
-I would encourage everyone to use them as a starting source to build upon to give you structure when exploring a topic of interest.
+I would encourage everyone to use them as a starting source to build upon and give you structure when exploring a topic of interest.
 I look forward in sharing what I've scratched up through these courses on the blog.

 Wednesday, January 31, 2024